ZoccoCss/kalisoc/README.md

 ## Installation

 To install this project, you need to have an AWS account and access to CloudFormation service.
 You first have to create two IAM roles named 'KaliPurpleGuacamole' and 'KaliPurpleSSMFullAccess'.
-Using the 'AmazonSSMFullAccess' should be OK for a testing environment.
+Using the 'AmazonSSMFullAccess' policy should be OK for a testing environment.

 Launch the VPC stack using the KaliPurple-VPC.yml file.
 Write "vpc" in the stack name for simplicity.
 It will create all the necessary subnets and security groups.
 I used the N. Virginia region so all images belong to it.
 If you want to use a different region you need to use different images.